-With prestigious alumni, a CHIP semester in D.C., and a new 3+3 pathway with Drake Law, Simpson is the best place in Iowa to start a successful law career.
+With notable alumni, a semester in D.C., and a new 3+3 pathway with Drake Law, Simpson is a great place to start your successful legal career in Iowa or beyond.

-Simpson Pre-Law focuses on skills top law schools desire: critical thinking, analysis, and professional writing.
+Simpson’s Pre-Law program focuses on skills top law schools desire: critical thinking and professional writing.
 Small class sizes and personal advising will help you find internships, navigate your law school applications, and get those all-important letters of recommendation.
-We also have one of the nation’s best debate teams, a fantastic way for future attorneys to practice their legal skills.
+You can even join one of the nation’s top debate teams, a great way for a future attorney to practice his/her skills.

 How successful are Simpson graduates?